bedops/bedops/docs/content/reference/file-management/conversion/vcf2bed.rst

 To demonstrate these scripts, we use a sample VCF input called ``foo.vcf`` (see the :ref:`Downloads <vcf2bed_downloads>` section to grab this file).

+.. note:: This data is also publicly available from the `Broad Institute <http://www.broadinstitute.org/gsa/wiki/index.php/Understanding_the_Unified_Genotyper's_VCF_files>`_.

 ::

   ##fileformat=VCFv4.0